microsoft/Kusto-Query-Language/doc/beta-invfunction.md

 ---
 title: beta_inv() - Azure Data Explorer
-description: This article describes beta_inv() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the beta_inv() function to return the inverse of the beta cumulative probability density function. ms.reviewer: alexans ms.topic: reference ms.date: 11/07/2022
 ---
 # beta_inv()

-Returns the inverse of the beta cumulative probability beta density function.
+Returns the inverse of the beta cumulative probability density function.

 ```kusto
 beta_inv(0.1, 10.0, 50.0)